Co-vengers/cashbook/README.md

 ---

 **Note:**
-Make sure your MySQL server is running and accessible with the credentials provided in
+Make sure your MySQL server is running and accessible with the credentials provided in your `.env